Overview

 We do not use electronic cookies.
 However, we may track your Internet use on our IT network.

-If you use our IT network to visit social media websites or applications, any personal information or content that you contribute can be read, collected, and used by other users.
+If you use our IT network to visit social media websites or applications, any personal information or content that you contribute can be read, collected and used by other users.

 We have no control over use that occurs through this medium and are not responsible for any use, misuse, or misappropriation by other users of any personal information or content so contributed.
-When using social media or social media websites, you should read and be aware of our Social Media Policy.
+When using social media or social media websites, you should read and be aware of our social media Policy.

 If you use our Wi-Fi network, we may track your device’s IP address when you register for our Wi-Fi service.